 - 23 PLACES FOR BEST BEACH HOLIDAYS IN SRI LANKA

-- Where to stay in Sri Lanka beach
+- Where to stay on Sri Lanka beach

 - Hikkaduwa Beach Sri Lanka

 5 days Sri Lanka beach tour, Sri Lanka 2 weeks beach tour, Sri Lanka beach tour with safari, Sri Lanka 3 days beach tour packages, these are some popular trips of Sri Lanka.
-As you see most Sri Lanka trip packages includes pristine beaches because most visitors of Sri Lanka like to enjoy the pristine beaches around the island.
+As you see most Sri Lanka trip packages include pristine beaches because most visitors to Sri Lanka like to enjoy the pristine beaches around the island.

-This South Coast beaches tucked away from 150 km from Colombo, need just 2 hours drive from Colombo.
-It is so easy to reach these beaches that nestled in the deep south of Sri Lanka, you might feel that beaches in the deep south of Sri Lanka are only stone’s throw away from Colombo, largely due to the newly opened southern highway.
-With the brand new highway, it takes only a fraction of time to reach tourist attraction in the south now compared to what we have spent to get there earlier.
+These South Coast beaches tucked away from 150 km from Colombo, need just 2 hours drive from Colombo.
+It is so easy to reach these beaches that are nestled in the deep south of Sri Lanka, you might feel that beaches in the deep south of Sri Lanka are only a stone’s throw away from Colombo, largely due to the newly opened southern highway.
+With the brand new highway, it takes only a fraction of time to reach tourist attractions in the south now compared to what we have spent to get there earlier.

-Kirinada Beach & remnant of the ancient city
+Kirinada Beach & is a remnant of the ancient city